gdg-x/hoverboard/public/data/faq.md

 ### What is your COVID-19 Policy?

-All attendees will be required to be up to date with COVID-19 vaccines.
-Additionally, we ask anyone not feeling well or in contact with someone who tested positive for COVID-19 to stay home from the conference.
+We ask anyone not feeling well or in contact with someone who tested positive for COVID-19 to stay home from the conference.
 Unfortunately, if you cannot attend the conference due to illness, we cannot refund your ticket.

 ### Is there a code of conduct?